+Sexual development has started and has produced many changes in the mind and body.
 Adolescents become aware of their bodies and how it is growing.
 They become concerned about the structure and function of their sexual and reproductive organs.
-They start worrying about their looks and figure, and at the same time may feel embarrassed about pubertal changes.
-They are curious about others' bodies too.
+They may start worrying about their looks and figure, and at the same time may feel embarrassed about pubertal changes.
+They are curious about other people's bodies too.
 This often leads to mutual exploration, viewing magazines and pornography.

+Adolescents also undergo critical psychological changes pertaining to their sexual identity and orientation.
 Gender Identity: In most adolescents, the gender identity which begins to form in early childhood conforms to their assigned sex and persists into adulthood.
 Children who demonstrate gender non-conforming behaviour from early childhood often continue to do so into adolescence.
 Pubertal changes, sexual activity and social factors (including peer and family interactions) are thought to influence the development of gender identity during adolescence.
 Not enough studies have explored the development of gender identity in adolescents with intersex variation.
 Some examples of gender identities are man, woman, girl, boy, trans, agender, gender gueer, androgyne and many more.

 Sexual orientation: Human beings are capable of experiencing sexual pleasure from their own bodies from birth onwards into old age.
 Puberty is aimed at bringing reproductive maturity and is associated with the development of sexual and romantic attraction towards others.
-This may range from heterosexual (attraction towards people different from one's own sex) to homosexual (attraction towards people whose sex is the same as one's own sex) and bisexual (attraction towards people of more than one sex) orientation to pansexual (attraction towards persons of any sex or gender) and asexual (little or no sexual attraction) orientation.
+This may range from heterosexual (attraction towards people different from one's own sex) to homosexual (attraction towards people whose sex is the same as one's own sex) and bisexual (attraction towards people of female or male sex) orientation to pansexual (attraction towards persons of any sex or gender) and asexual (little or no sexual attraction) orientation.
+Girls mature two years earlier than boys and may find boys of the same age 'childish' or 'immature'.
+Romantic feelings, self-grooming and day dreaming can take up a lot of the adolescent's time.
 Adolescents often 'fall in love' and/or engage in physical intimacy with their romantic partners.

 Note: Adolescents often engage in mutual exploration between same or different sexes as pubertal changes begin and proceed.
 This is not indicative of their sexual orientation.